 Leonardo at the Technopole

-Leonardo will be hosted in the new Cineca datacenter, located in the Bologna Technopole, close to the city center of Bologna.
+Leonardo is hosted in the new Cineca datacenter, located in the Bologna Technopole, close to the city center of Bologna.

 In order to accommodate Leonardo in an environment suited to its needs, an earthquake-resistant structure was built on three levels and up to 200 workers worked at the same time.

 - in the basement there are four independent tunnels for cooling;

 - the space dedicated to Leonardo, the “white space”, is located on the ground floor;

 - on the first floor there are the four power stations dedicated to the transformation and distribution of electricity.

 Leonardo’s room can be traced back to a 32×23 m rectangle, for a useful internal height of 3.80 m.
 It was designed to ensure maximum resistance to seismic events (class 4): the room is made of reinforced concrete and designed without intermediate pillars to ensure the flexibility of the environment.